 In a medium bowl, stir together the oats and peanut butter powder.
 Divide evenly between 2 cups.

 In a large liquid measuring cup, combine The Powerful Yogurt Drink and honey.
 Microwave just for 10-15 seconds until the honey melts.
 Be carefully not to cook too long, or you'll cook the yogurt.
 Whisk together until the honey is dissolved in the yogurt.

 Divide the yogurt/honey mixture evenly between the 2 cups.
-Place into the refrigerator and chill at last 6 hours - overnight.
+Place into the refrigerator and chill at least 6 hours - overnight.

 In a medium, microwave-safe bowl using half power and 30 second cooking intervals, melt the chocolate chips until smooth and melted.